Video from the high-speed stereo radiography (HSSR) system of a knee during a pivot activity.

 This project supported the realization of a stereo radiography system with large field-of-view detectors and high speed Phantom cameras to enable state-of-the-art measurement of bone and joint motion at a sub-mm level.
 The accurate measurement of joint motions in the human body is important to understanding the mechanisms of musculoskeletal diseases, improving orthopeadic treatments and developing safe and reliable medical devices.
 The system enables sub-mm measurement of the translations and rotations of bone and implants in six degrees of freedom.
 Notably, the system has been integrated with traditional motion capture, force plates and electromyography to develop unique biomechanical datasets combining whole body and local joint motion data with forces and muscle activation.

-This project was supported by:
+This project was supported by the National Science Foundation:

 MRI: Acquisition of a Biplane Fluoroscopy System for Dynamic Imaging of In-Vivo Human Motion

 Investigators: P. Rullkoetter, B. Davidson, C. Fitzpatrick, P. Laz, K. Shelburne.

 with cost share provided by the University of Denver.

 - Characterizing the kinematics and loading of the natural and implanted hip